sbuschjaeger/gncl/Readme.md

     pip install --user -e ./submodules/deep_ensembles_v2/

 Note, that the second call will invoke `nvcc` to compile the cuda kernel.
 PyTorch internally respects `CUDA_HOME` which must point to your cuda installation.
 On ubuntu you can also install `nvidia-cuda-toolkit` via `sudo apt-get install nvidia-cuda-toolkit` which was enough for me to make this work.
 If you have installed cuda manually, just set `CUDA_HOME` to the correct path and it should work.

+## Random stuff
+Currently base_learners of all learners are expected to be functions returning a new object of the base_learner and _not_ the baselearner itself.
+However, this is not true for the binarized wrapper